 Two wonderful spirits in two wonderful days.
 That’s truly being kind to yourself and your grey matter.
 That should be normal.

-Kirkwall’s Kirkjuvagr Distillery is re-opening for tours very soon, and looks forward to welcoming you back
+Kirkwall’s Kirkjuvagr Distillery is open again, and looks forward to welcoming you back

 to take part in their Gin Making sessions.
 This immersion in all things gin can be for 1, 2 or 3 people

 Crafty Distillery is home to Hills and Harbours Gin, Newton Stewart.
-It re-opens on Friday April 30 th for
+It’s open for

 their informative tours, which include a perfect serve of the base spirit, a cocktail and a Hills and Harbour